mozilla/addon-sdk/doc/dev-guide-source/tutorials/event-targets.md

       contentURL: "https://en.wikipedia.org/w/index.php"
     });

-If your class inherit from `EventTarget`, options like this are automatically handled for you.
+If your class inherits from `EventTarget`, options like this are automatically handled for you.
 For example, given the implementation of `BookmarkManager` above, your "main.js" could be rewritten like this: